dd9jn/rfc4880bis/crypto-refresh.md

 ### v4 SKESK {#v4-skesk}

+A version 4 Symmetric-Key Encrypted Session Key (SKESK) packet precedes a version 1 Symmetrically Encrypted Integrity Protected Data (v1 SEIPD, see {{version-one-seipd}}) packet.
+In historic data, it is sometimes found preceding a deprecated Symmetrically Encrypted Data packet (SED, see {{sed}}).
+A v4 SKESK packet MUST NOT precede a v2 SEIPD packet (see {{version-two-seipd}}).

 A version 4 Symmetric-Key Encrypted Session Key packet consists of:

 - A one-octet version number with value 4.